Treasure of the Basel Minster: Cross of Henry

 The cross of Henry was also traditionally assumed to be bequeathed by Emperor Henry II in 1019.
 Undoubtedly it is a main work of Ottonian goldsmithing.
 Made of golden sheet metal covering a core of oak wood, it is 51 cm high and 46 cm wide.
 The cross bears five large gems.
-The central one is an ancient Roman "phalera", while the gems on the arms of the cross are rock crystals covering reqliquaries.
+The central one is an ancient Roman "phalera", while the gems on the arms of the cross are rock crystals covering reliquaries.
 The back side displays a golden crucifix which probably dates from the year 1437/38.
 Today it is held by the Kunstgewerbemuseum Berlin.

 Exhibitions

 In 2001/2002, all extant and transportable objects of the treasury were reunited as part of international exhibition.
 The exhibition was presented in New York, Basel and Munich.